Dodgers rally from 3 runs down to top Nationals 4-3

 AP Sports Writer

+"There were signs of that old ballclub when we were coming from behind," Dodgers manager Dave Roberts said.
+"That was good to see."

-Los Angeles then went ahead when Austin Barnes was hit by a pitch from Trevor Gott (0-1).
-Barnes advanced to third on Chris Taylor's single and scored on Seager's fly.
+Los Angeles went ahead shortly after Barnes was hit by a pitch from Trevor Gott (0-1).
+Barnes wisely advanced to third on Chris Taylor's single and scored on Seager's fly.

+"You've got to make something happen in that situation," Barnes said of his dash to third.
+"We're trying to get runs on the board late in the game.
+It was worth a shot.
+Be aggressive and play our kind of baseball, and eventually it'll pay off for us."

+Alex Wood pitched six innings of six-hit ball for the Dodgers, and Josh Fields (1-0) survived a rocky seventh inning.

 Michael Taylor homered, doubled, singled and walked for the Nationals, who have lost seven of 11.

-Josh Fields (1-0) survived a rocky seventh inning for the Dodgers (10-10), who got back to .500 after a rough start for the defending NL champions.

-Kenley Jansen pitched the ninth for his first save since April 10 and his third of the season, but not without drama.
-The Dodgers' vaunted closer began the ninth by yielding two singles, but then struck out Andrew Stevenson and Trea Turner before ending it on Howie Kendrick's fly to the warning track.

-Hellickson retired 14 straight Dodgers before doubles by Chris Taylor and Grandal, followed by Bellinger's go-ahead line drive off the center field wall against Sammy Solis.
+Hellickson retired 14 straight Dodgers before doubles by Chris Taylor and Grandal, with a walk by Seager sandwiched between them.
+Bellinger followed with his go-ahead line drive against Sammy Solis.

+"The one that Taylor got was probably just a tad up," Hellickson said. "(The pitch to) Grandal was down.
+Probably the only at-bat I'd like to have back is that one to Seager."

 Michael Taylor put his first homer of the season into the home bullpen beyond left field in the fourth.
 He then doubled, advanced on Wood's pickoff throw into center field and scored on Moises Sierra's mid-length fly in the sixth for a 3-0 lead.

-After Seager drew a walk, Grandal laced a line drive into the right field corner, extending his hitting streak to a career-best 11 games and chasing Hellickson.
+But Grandal eventually laced a line drive into the right field corner, extending his hitting streak to a career-best 11 games and chasing Hellickson.

+"They're just good, experienced hitters," Hellickson said.
+"They've won a lot of games for a lot of years.
+It's a good, veteran lineup that makes you work."

 BIG K